testrvx/ZygiskFoss/README.md

-# Zygisk Next
+# Zygisk Foss

-Standalone implementation of Zygisk, providing Zygisk API support for KernelSU and a replacement of Magisk's built-in Zygisk.
+Standalone implementation of Zygisk based on foss version of ZygiskNext, providing Zygisk API support for KernelSU and a replacement of Magisk's built-in Zygisk.

 ## Requirements